MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-media-capabilities.md

 ---

-The `EphemeralMediaSession` automatically listens for changes to the group's playback state. `MediaPlayerSynchronizer` listens to state changes emitted by `EphemeralMediaSession` and applies them to the provided `IMediaPlayer` object, such as an HTML5 `<video>` or `<audio>` element.
+The `LiveMediaSession` automatically listens for changes to the group's playback state. `MediaPlayerSynchronizer` listens to state changes emitted by `LiveMediaSession` and applies them to the provided `IMediaPlayer` object, such as an HTML5 `<video>` or `<audio>` element.
 To avoid playback state changes that a user didn't intentionally initiate, such as a buffer event, we must call transport controls through the synchronizer, rather than directly through the player.

 Example: